pnp/PnP-PowerShell/Documentation/Update-PnPApp.md

 PS:> Update-PnPApp -Identity 99a00f6e-fb81-4dc7-8eac-e09c6f9132fe
 ```

 This will update an already installed app if a new version is available.
+Retrieve a list all available apps and the installed and available versions with Get-PnPApp

 ## PARAMETERS